 The Pathway Plan must identify contingency arrangements that will come into effect to support the young person if, for whatever reason, the planned arrangements are not realised.

-On completion and approval of the Pathway Plan, all parties involved including the young person should sign it.
+On completion and approval of the Pathway Plan, it should be shared with the young person and agreed by them.

 The Pathway Plan must be reviewed at least every 6 months.

-Reviews should take place more often if requested by the young person or the Personal Adviser or where there has been a significant change in the young person's circumstances.
+Reviews should take place more often if requested by the young person or the Leaving Care Worker or where there has been a significant change in the young person's circumstances.

 The purpose of the review is to check that the goals and milestones are still right and that they are being met.
 All levels of support should be reviewed to ensure that they are adequate and delivered according to plan.

-Whilst the young person is Eligible and Relevant his or her Independent Reviewing Officer will chair reviews or support the young person to chair.
+Whilst the young person is Eligible and Relevant their Independent Reviewing Officer will chair reviews or support the young person to chair.

 Matters to which the Local Authority is to have regard in determining suitability of accommodation (under Schedule 2 to the Care Leavers Regulations 2010 and Schedule 6 of the Care Planning, Placement and Case Review Regulations 2010):